PTW-TUDa/energy-availability-broker/README.md

 ## Usage

-just put 'flask run' into the terminal
+just put 'poetry run fastapi run ./energy_information_service/main.py' into the terminal

 ## Development

-to run a dev session, put 'flask run --debug'
+to run a dev session, put 'poetry run fastapi dev ./energy_information_service/main.py'

 If you want to perform development work, you have to install Poetry.
 See the [eta-utility docs](https://eta-utility.readthedocs.io/en/master/guide/development.html) for more information.